Regulatory framework and trends

 What ongoing reporting and record-keeping requirements apply to sponsors?

-Before hiring and during the employment of third-country nationals, sponsors must:
+During the employment of third-country nationals, sponsors must:

 Before posting an employee to Belgium, employers must notify of the commencement of the assignment and designate a person to liaise with the competent authorities and send out and receive documents (the ‘Limosa’ declaration).

-During the assignment and within one year of its completion, the designated person must provide (where required) a copy of the letter of assignment, time sheets, copies of pay slips and proof of payment of wages.
+During the assignment and within one year of its completion, the designated person must keep and provide (where required) a copy of the letter of assignment, time sheets, copies of pay slips and proof of payment of wages.

 The company making the posting, rather than the host company, is bound by the abovementioned obligations.
 However, in regard to the Limosa declaration, the undertaking making the posting and the recipient of services are jointly and severally liable.